mj-kim904/mj-kim904.github.io/_posts/2023-03-20-Data-Visualization.md

 # The summary() function tells you the various fields and summarizes the quantitative fields.
 ```

-Here is the code for visualization using the ggplot() function.
+Here is the basic frame of code for visualization using the ggplot() function.

 **[Code]** ggplot(data = <DATA>) + <GEOM_FUNCTION>(mapping =
 aes(<MAPPINGS>))

 ### **1. Scatter Plot**

+Scatter plot shows a set of points to display values for two different numerical variables.
+It is widely used to present measurements of relationship between two or more variables.

 **[Code]** ggplot(data = <DATA>) + geom_point(mapping = aes(<MAPPINGS>))